open-dash/open-dash/README.md

 # running on http://localhost:3000
 ```

-You new user(s) will be created and your settings saved the database.
+You new user(s) will be created and your settings saved in the database.
 Any subsequent app starts can simply be:

 ```sh
 # start the app